 J. Rich Leonard, former United States Bankruptcy Judge for the Eastern District of North Carolina, assumed the role of dean at Campbell University’s Norman Adrian Wiggins School of Law on July 15, 2013.
 Dean Leonard serves as Campbell Law’s fifth dean, following Dean Melissa Essary (2006-12) and Interim Dean B. Keith Faulkner (2012-13).

-Since he began serving as dean of Campbell Law, Leonard has initiated a plethora of beneficial and impactful initiatives that have improved the institution.
-Under his guidance the law school vastly increased its already generous scholarship program, performed a top-to-bottom review of its curriculum, identified nine specific practice areas, partnered with leading local law firms to sponsor competitive advocacy program student teams, and began exploring the expansion of clinical programs, including the recently established Stubbs Bankruptcy Clinic.
-Campbell Law has also announced its Campbell Flex admission program, Campbell Law Connections mentorship program, Certificate in Patent Law, and two advanced international certificates with the University of Reading under Leonard’s direction.
+As leader of Campbell Law School, Dean Leonard has initiated myriad beneficial and impactful programs over the past eight years.
+The law school has increased its already generous scholarship program, performed a top-to-bottom review of its curriculum, identified nine specific practice areas, partnered with leading local law firms to sponsor competitive advocacy student teams, and expanded its clinical programs to six, including the recently established Shipman and Wright Sports Law Clinic, and started the Campbell Law Innovation Institute.

 Dean Leonard is married to Dr. Whitney Jenkins Cain.
 He is the proud father of three sons and two daughters.